Search for One, Find Many

 It was when we were at one of the gers when Joshua arrived on horseback.
 While waiting for his arrival, we were able to share the gospel with some herders.
 They had never heard the name of Jesus before!

 During our travels, five nomadic herders made professions of faith.
-Before they received Christ, their most urgent questions was how to pray to Jesus.
+Before they received Christ, their most urgent question was how to pray to Jesus.
 They were looking for certain ritual words or gestures to pray.
-We explained how prayer goes beyond ritual and that Jesus was Lord, not merely a genie god to grant us what we want and that we can approach him with all our concerns.
+We explained how prayer goes beyond ritual and that Jesus is Lord of all the Earth and we can approach him with all our concerns.